 As I cut, I installed them by tapping with the rubber mallet just like I did with the rest of the pavers.

-Instead of trying to measure then cut, I found it much easier to mark on the paver how much I needed to cut off, then take the paver over to the tile saw and cut on that mark.
+Instead of trying to measure then cut, I found it much easier to mark directly on the paver how much I needed to cut off, then take the paver over to the tile saw and cut on that mark.

 Slowly, but surely I got that gap at the top filled in.
 Now I needed to cut my bricks for the curve.